-Tech firms like Twitter, Google, Facebook, and TikTok have committed to tackle online abuse and enhance security for women on their respective platforms.
+Tech firms like Twitter, Google, Facebook, and TikTok have committed to tackling online abuse and enhancing security for women on their respective platforms.

 The pledge came after consultations with the World Wide Web Foundation (WWWF).

 “During our consultations on online gender-based violence and abuse, women expressed a need for greater control over who can comment or reply to their posts, as well as more choice over what they see online, when they see it and how they see it,” the WWWF said in a statement on Thursday.

 “Women also repeatedly highlighted the need for improved reporting systems, so they can be better supported when they do receive violent or abusive content”.